harrypmdev/worthing-sw/README.md

 + The create comment feature allows users to add comments to posts so they can interact with posts and engage with other users better.
 + The form for comment creation is easily available below the post on any post page, and resembles a comment itself, making its functionality immediately clear and improving the page's overall aesthetic cohesion.
-+ Comments appear immediately in on the page after being posted, giving clear feedback to the user.
++ Comments appear immediately on the page after being posted, giving clear feedback to the user.

 <br />
 <details>